Even if you love your job, you might hate to negotiate a raise in salary.

 You might also be told the salary is “set” and there’s no room for negotiation.

-In that case, consider using these ideas to show how you are creating long-term value (or even working outside your original job parameters, if that applies):
+In that case, use ideas like these to show how you create long-term value (or even work outside your original job parameters, if that applies):

 - Do you publish or speak at conferences on a hot industry topic?
 Run a quick online search for earned media value calculators to show how your contribution burnishes your employer’s brand (and likely leads to more business).